Exhibition > CAPSIZE CHRONICLES

 Between the 1960s and 1980s, FLIP’s mission made a dramatic flip from military reconnaissance to environmental crisis.
 FLIP started out as a platform to support anti-submarine echolocation, but by the 1990s had become a tool for understanding the experience of whales in an ocean under siege by human impacts.
 The unique interior is a space M.C.
 Escher might envision — designed for living in both horizontal and vertical orientations, there are sinks at right angles, a stove that swivels, and confusing doors, ladders, and portals.
 Once docked in Point Loma, California, the FLIP was decommissioned in 2020 and towed away for dismantling in 2023.

 The key fascination of the FLIP is that the vessel appears to capsize with people on board.
 To reenact this spectacle, artist Rachel Mayeri directed actors on the FLIP as if the vessel were flipping — without ever leaving port.
 With the simple trick of rotating the frame, the actors appear to be gravitating toward the walls as the room or ship rolls.
 These scenes activate the disorientating architecture of the vessel.
-They also echo the mental gymnastics we go through to prepare for the cataclysmic events.
+They also echo the mental gymnastics we go through to prepare for cataclysmic events.
 The narrative is motivated by the actual procedures of crew and scientists working together to outfit the FLIP for a research voyage, loading and securing scientific instruments, choreographing their movements to each other and the logic of the ship.

 More information: https://rachelmayeri.com/flip/